sung-woo-jang/udemy-REACT-QUERY-main/base-lazy-days/client/README.md

 Run `npm start`.
 The app will be found at [http://localhost:3000].
 You will probably want to make sure the server is running as well.

-polling / re-fetching at interval
+polling / re-fetching at intervals